About the Program

 Even the smallest piece information might help to prevent or solve a crime.
 No piece of information is too small and may be the missing piece of a puzzle.
 Countless criminals are brought to justice every year as a direct result of information shared with Crime Stoppers.

 What happens to the information I provide to Crime Stoppers?

-When you contact us, trained information-takers check to make sure that what you have shared doesn’t contain any information that might identify you before being sent to police for follow up investigation.
+When you contact us, trained information-takers check to make sure that what you have shared doesn’t contain any information that might identify you (if you want to remain anonymous) before being sent to police for follow up investigation.

 What is the most common information provided to Crime Stoppers?

 While every second contact to Crime Stoppers is a drug-related matter, people share what they know about a broad range of unsolved crimes and suspicious activity, including murder, arson, fraud, robbery and much more.